gutbash/gpt-iva-cord/README.md

 # iva

-A research project that aims to extend the capabilities of the [OpenAI](https://platform.openai.com/overview) large language models.
+A project that aims to extend the capabilities of the [OpenAI](https://platform.openai.com/overview) large language models.

 This bot uses the [LangChain](https://python.langchain.com/en/latest/) framework for interacting with [OpenAI Python Library](https://github.com/openai/openai-python).
 It is interfaced through the [discord.py](https://discordpy.readthedocs.io/) API wrapper.